ACT I

 “Miscalculated Identity”

-When we give ourselves holistic definitions and descriptors based on specific roles or environment we’ve been confined to, and it causes us to have a distorted understanding the true range of skills and functions we have available to us.
+When we define ourselves based on specific roles or environments we’ve been confined to, and it prevents us from seeing the true range of skills we have available to us.

 Act 1 | Scenario 5